eirikt/default-webapp-heroku/README.md

 ## Deploy to Heroku
+1. If not already done; Configure Heroku environment

+    First, log in with your Heroku account.

+    ```
+    $ heroku login
+    ```

+    Create a Heroku app, which prepares Heroku to receive your source code.

+    ```
+    $ heroku create
+    ```

+    When you create an app, a git remote (called `heroku`) is also created and associated with your local git repository.
+    Heroku generates a random name for your app, or you can pass a parameter to specify your own app name.

-1. Just push your commits to the `heroku` git remote branch:
+1. The just push your commits to the `heroku` git remote branch

     ```
 $ git push heroku master